Jack-jb-ai/IE-Pulse/src/pages/iebaseline/doc/api-reference.md

 Completes the approval.
-The backend recalculates score from the current authoritative answers, updates the attempt result status, stores reviewer remarks, and releases the final score.
+The backend recalculates score from the current authoritative answers, updates the attempt result status, stores reviewer remarks, releases the final score, and updates active assignment access.
+An approved decision deletes the matching `user_checklist_status` row for the learner/module; a rejected decision keeps the row active with status `Rejected`.

 ### Request